Cartoon Network (United Kingdom and Ireland): Hanna-Barbera Studios Europe

 Hanna-Barbera Studios Europe (formerly Cartoon Network Studios Europe, Great Malbrough Productions, Inc. & Cartoon Network Development Studio Europe) is based in Shoreditch, London, located three miles away from Turner EMEA's headquarters.
 The studio was named after Great Marlborough Street where Turner Europe, Middle East and Africa's headquarters is located.
 The studio is the European equivalent to Cartoon Network Studios based in Burbank, California, USA.
 The studio was founded in 2007 and in 2011 it produced its first show, The Amazing World of Gumball, created by Ben Bocquelet.
 Cartoon Network Europe has also been involved in other co-productions in the past such as The Cramp Twins, Fat Dog Mendoza, Robotboy, Scooby-Doo!
 Mystery Incorporated, Elfy Food, The Happos Family, Hero 108, Spaced Out, VBirds, Cult Toons, Taffy, Best Ed, Chop Socky Chooks, Skatoony and The Heroic Quest of the Valiant Prince Ivandoe.
 The studio has also produced animation for the Malaria No More organisation.
 Originally, the studio's main focus was to produce animated shorts that could potentially become animated shows, this changed when production of The Amazing World of Gumball moved from Boulder Media and Dandelion Studios and went in-house with Studio Soi offering support.
-In September 2018, Cartoon Network Studios Europe's London-based studio will start production on a new animated show, Elliott from Earth.
+In September 2018, Cartoon Network Studios Europe's London-based studio began production on a new animated show, Elliott from Earth.
+The show premiered in 2021.